Cloud4Wi-Create/my-apps-tutorial/README.md

 In the next if statement, we did not declare the `nextBtn` variable, and that is on purpose.
 The default value of this is `true`, which automatically renders the "next" button.

-There is more to the Navbar that is not mentioned in this tutorial, and if you would like to read more about the capabilities of the navbar, go to [link here].
+There is more to the Navbar that is not mentioned in this tutorial, and we encourage you to use it to your advantage.

 ### Extra Points to Note
 * If you are using external resources for the pre-authentication phase (jQuery CDN, your app domain, etc.) then make sure you are also including them in your walled garden.
 Otherwise it will be blocked and your app will not work.
+* This has been mentioned before but it bears repeating: The customer object that is returned from our API is not completely ready for display when returned.
+For example, when there is no last name returned the value says "None".
+You obviously would not want to display "Hello, Taylor None!".
+Same with gender, date, etc. These are all values that should be processed before displaying to the end user.